timewave-computer/valence-coprocessor-app/README.md

 System environment setup involves configuring your on-chain signing capabilities and preparing your development environment for building and runtime.

-Outlined below is the fastest way to running each part of the coprocessor-app.
+Outlined below is the fastest way to run each part of the coprocessor-app.
 If you wish to delve deeper into the system environment setup, take a look at the [environment setup docs](docs/environment.md).